citadelict/devops-project/Ansible Refactoring & Static Assignments (Imports and Roles)- 104/project.md

        - Select the created refactor branch

                  git checkout refactor

   OUTPUT: ![new branch](https://github.com/citadelict/My-devops-Journey/blob/main/Ansible%20Refactoring%20%26%20Static%20Assignments%20(Imports%20and%20Roles)-%20104/images/create%20a%20new%20branch-refactor.png)

  -  Create a `site.yml` file in the playbooks folder.
 This will serve as the entry point to all configurations.
  -  Create a `static-assignments` folder at the root of the repository for organizing child playbooks.
-       -  Move the `common.yml` file into the newly created static-assignments folder.
+ -  Move the `common.yml` file into the newly created static-assignments folder
  -  In site.yml, import common.yml:

                  ---
                 - hosts: all